mattermost/mattermost/doc/help/Slack-Import.md

 ### Slack Import

 *Note: As a proprietary SaaS service, Slack is able to change its export format quickly and without notice.
-If you encounter issues not mentioned in the documentation below, please let us know by [filing an issue](https://github.com/mattermost/platform/issues).*
+If you encounter issues not mentioned in the documentation below, please alert the product team by [filing an issue](https://github.com/mattermost/platform/issues).*

 #### Usage